Our Vision and Strategy

 In North Lincolnshire the views of children, young people, parents and carers are truly valued.
 The council and its partners are committed to working together to ensure that ‘nothing about you is without you’.
 And that children, young people with SEND and their parents and carers are at the centre of all that we do.

-Through the Service User Engagement Statement, we are committed to engaging with children, young people, parents and carers at an individual, service and strategic level.
+Through the One Family Approach, we are committed to engaging with children, young people, parents and carers at an individual, service and strategic level.

 - Individual – children and young people are involved in decisions that affect their lives (including assessments, plans and reviews).